perladvent/perldotcom/content/article/a-slow-boat-to-data.md

 * Simplification - show less data as fewer details increases the render legibility
 * Organization - transformed or tabulated data can make data easier to interpret
 * Relationships - relationships contextualize the data, I achieve that by numbering and coloring the render
-* Interactive - you can collapse or expand data to manage the complexity of the rendered data
+* Interactive - you can collapse or expand data to manage the complexity of the render

 ### `dd` vs `ddt`